ajlitterick/FeasChar/README.md

 # FeasChar
 MAGMA routines for determining feasible characters of groups in exceptional algebraic groups.

-This code is being released to allow verification of the tables found in [_On non-generic fintie subgroups of exceptional algebraic groups_](https://doi.org/10.1090/memo/1207) [arxiv](https://arxiv.org/abs/1511.03356).
+This code is being released to allow verification of the tables found in [_On non-generic finite subgroups of exceptional algebraic groups_](https://doi.org/10.1090/memo/1207) [(ArXiv)](https://arxiv.org/abs/1511.03356).
 This follows an error found in Table 6.298 there, where the feasible characters should each have a 29-dimensional factor rather than one of the 28-dimensional factors.
 This error occurred during shortening of the tables (for space purposes); the present algorithm (which was used for almost all cases in the _Memoir_) returns the correct table.

 ### Files included:
 - FeasChar.M - Defines FeasChar(G,LIE_TYPE,p) which outputs a table of feasible characters for the finite group G on the adjoint module for an exceptional group of type LIE_TYPE and also on a minimal non-trivial module when LIE_TYPE is not E8